pryley/site-reviews/tests/pest/README.md

   branch (`dev-develop`), and the wp-env container has no git, so Composer cannot install it there.
 It runs on the host instead.

-That leaves the root `composer.json` with nothing but stable, dist-installable packages, which is what lets it install cleanly inside the container.
+That leaves the root `composer.json` with only stable, dist-installable packages, so it installs cleanly inside the container.

 ## Layout